jmosbacher/intake-mongo/docs/source/quickstart.rst

 Ad-hoc
 ~~~~~~

-After installation, the function ``intake.open_mongo``
+After installation, the functions ``intake.open_mongo`` and ``intake.open_mongodf``
 will become available.
-It can be used to fetch a collection from the MongoDB
+They can be used to fetch a collection from the MongoDB
-server, and download the results as a list of dictionaries.
+server, and download the results as a list of dictionaries (mongo) or a pandas dataframe (mongodf).

 The parameters are of interest when defining a data source: